-4.1 The legislation requires consultation prior to making a change to the Council Tax Reduction Scheme, but there is no such requirement where no change is being made.
-Accordingly, no public consultation has taken place regarding the proposed scheme for 2021/22 as the proposal is that it remains unchanged.

-5.0 RELEVANT COUNCIL POLICIES/STRATEGIES

-- 5.1 The Local Council Tax Reduction Scheme. - 5.2 Housing Strategy Action Plan 2017-2021 regarding bringing empty properties back into use.
+- 4.1 The legislation requires consultation prior to making a change to the Council Tax Reduction Scheme, but there is no such requirement where no change is being made.
+Accordingly, no public consultation has taken place regarding the proposed scheme for 2022/23 as the proposal is that it remains unchanged. - 5.
+RELEVANT COUNCIL POLICIES/STRATEGIES - 5.1 The Local Council Tax Reduction Scheme. - 6.0 RELEVANT GOVERNMENT POLICIES - 6.1 The Council is required to adopt a Council Tax Reduction Scheme for working age claimants on an annual basis. - 6.2 Legislation was drafted with an express intention to use Empty Homes Premium as a tool to support bringing empty properties back into use. - 7.0 RESOURCE IMPLICATIONS (Human/Property) - 7.1 None directly associated with this report other than officer time. - 8.0 SUSTAINABILITY IMPLICATIONS (Social/Community Safety/Cultural/ Economic/ Environment) - 8.1 None. - 9.0 IMPACT UPON (Value For Money/Equalities/E-Government/Human Rights/Health And Safety) - 9.1 To support the preferred option an equalities impact assessment will be produced. - 10.0 RELATED DECISIONS AND ANY OTHER RELEVANT FACTS

-6.0 RELEVANT GOVERNMENT POLICIES

-- 6.1 The Council is required to adopt a Council Tax Reduction Scheme for working age claimants on an annual basis. - 6.2 Legislation was drafted with an express intention to use Empty Homes Premium as a tool to support bringing empty properties back into use.

-7.0 RESOURCE IMPLICATIONS (Human/Property)

-7.1 None directly associated with this report other than officer time.

-- 8.0 SUSTAINABILITY IMPLICATIONS (Social/Community Safety/Cultural/ Economic/ Environment) - 8.1 None. - 9.0 IMPACT UPON (Value For Money/Equalities/E-Government/Human Rights/Health And Safety) - 9.1 To support the preferred option an equalities impact assessment will be produced. - 10.0 RELATED DECISIONS AND ANY OTHER RELEVANT FACTS - 10.1 None.
+10.1 None.

-Background Papers: None.
+Background Papers: None

-Contact Officer: Revenues and Benefits Manager Tel: 01684 272119
+Contact Officer: Revenues and Benefits Manager

-Email: geni.hotchkiss@tewkesbury.gov.uk
+geni.hotchkiss@tewkesbury.gov.uk